-- The strangely amusing museums in Rothenburg ob der Tauber, like the Medieval Crime Museum and Historical Vault, shall take you to the other side of your medieval fantasies.
+- Like the Medieval Crime Museum and Historical Vault, the strangely amusing museums in Rothenburg ob der Tauber shall take you to the other side of your medieval fantasies.
 See the artifacts and things used by the authorities of the old to uphold justice and punish the criminals.

 Be sure to click on the link I provided you earlier to learn more about Rothenburg ob der Tauber!
-You will find all the things you can do in the town, like visiting the towers, beautiful buildings and so much more!
+You will find all the things you can do in the town, like visiting the towers, beautiful buildings, and more!